guillaumeagile/code-review-UP/README.md

   - push (but don't merge) the pull request to the original repository

 - Move to Exo 2 and do the same to refactor the code from Exo 2 to be like the code in Exo 3
-- Apply the same pattern until you reach hole 8
+- Apply the same pattern until you reach Exo 8
 - Remember to keep the code compiling and the tests passing at all times during the refactor
 - For every refactor, run the tests, and if they pass, commit
 - It's okay, and actually heavily encouraged, to revert back to a previous working state at any moment